chuan77/snaic-sg-taxi-weather-mesh/README.md

 Runs `sklearn.cluster.DBSCAN` (haversine metric, `eps=0.0003` ≈ 1.9 km, `min_samples=10`) on the live taxi snapshot.
 Clusters are named via LLM or matched against known hotspot zones.
 Rendered as semi-transparent circles on the map.

 ### GBR Demand Forecasting
 Per-zone GradientBoostingRegressor trained on rolling taxi availability history.
 Features: last 6 taxi counts (LAG=6).
 Predicts taxi count 30 minutes ahead (HORIZON=6 × 5-min intervals).
-One model per hotspot zone is registered in MLflow after each Dagster run.
+One model per hotspot zone is registered in MLflow on an **hourly schedule** (`demand_forecast_job`) — decoupled from the 5-minute sync to prevent registry bloat.
 Requires ≥ 13 samples per zone; degrades gracefully to no prediction otherwise.
 Exported to `forecast.json` and displayed as coloured prediction chips (cyan = growing, pink = dropping, amber = stable) on each hotspot row.

 ### Fleet Coverage Score
 Demand-weighted average SDI across all 6 hotspot zones, normalised to a 0–150% scale (capped at 1.5 per zone).
 Displayed in the Stats Panel as a real-time fleet health indicator with colour coding: red < 50%, amber 50–79%, green ≥ 80%.